probinso/introduction-git/pres.md

 # Give me your Username in Exchange for A Ticket

 ---
+# Rules of the Game
+- 13 people per repository team {Red, Blue, Black}
+- This short story is expected ordered alphabetically
+- Each ticket represents one letter of short story
+- Your team is done when the remote repository is complete

+---
 # Git Commands
 - `status`, `diff`
 - `clone`, `init`